kilroy-code/flexstore/README.md

 In the operations above, only the `Credentials.author` has beeen set, and not a `Credentials.owner`.
 In this case, only the author will be able to `store()` new data or `remove()` it (for any mutable collection).

-We can arrange for any one of an enumerated group of users to be able to make changes, by specifying `Credentials.owner`.
+We can arrange for any one of an enumerated team of users to be able to make changes, by specifying an `owner` in addition to the `author`.

 ```
-const newOwnerTag = Credentials.create(currentUser, someOtherUserTag, andYetAnotherUserTag);
+const teamAlice = Credentials.create(currentUser, someOtherUserTag, yetAnotherUserTag);
-Credentials.owner = newOwnerTag;
+Credentials.owner = teamAlice; // New items stored will be readable only by teamAlice.
-// New items stored will be readable only by currentUser, someOtherUserTag, andYetAnotherUserTag.
+// teamAlice membership can be changed later, without effecting signatures/encryption!

 // We can use this tag in other data, and as tags in MutableCollections.
-// Here we use the named argument form of store().
+// Here we use the named-argument form of store().
 const groupData = {name: 'Team Alice', description: 'Whatever'};
-await groups.store({data: groupData, tag: newOwnerTag}); // Credentials.owner default.
+await groups.store({data: groupData, tag: teamAlice}); // Credentials.owner default.
-userData.group = newOwnerTag;
+userData.group = teamAlice;
-await users.store(data: userData, tag: currentUser, owner: currentUser}); // Changeable ONLY by Alice.
+await users.store(data: userData, tag: currentUser, owner: currentUser});//override default
 ```

 By the way, a user can be on any number of owner teams, and teams can have other teams as members.
 In a distributed system (and arguably in all systems), this way of specifying ownership is more flexible than trying to maintain a set of "write permissions" via an access control list.
-The owner can be specified individually on each `store()` -- specifying a current `Credentials.owner` is just a convenience.

 ### Encryption